Experts: US Court fractures decades of Native American law

 Federal authorities have long been criticized for declining to prosecute cases in Indian Country — roughly a third, according to the U.S. Department of Justice.
 Authorities in PL-280 states also have been criticized for a lack of response to crime in Indian Country, where law enforcement officers often must travel long distances to investigate reported crimes.

-Tribes asserted in court filings and elsewhere that the federal government — which has a political relationship with tribes through treaties and acts of Congress — is the appropriate sovereign entity to handle criminal matters.
+Tribes asserted that the federal government — with which they have a political relationship — is the appropriate sovereign entity to handle criminal matters.
 Congress maintains control over Native American and Alaska Native affairs, which are overseen by the Department of Interior.

 States have no such obligation to tribes.

 While the Supreme Court ruling is an expansion of power for states, it doesn’t come with a similar increase for tribes.
-A 1978 high court ruling stripped tribes of any criminal jurisdiction over non-Natives on their reservations.
+A 1978 ruling stripped tribes of any criminal jurisdiction over non-Natives on their reservations.
 The reauthorization of the Violence Against Women Act in 2013 restored some of that authority in limited domestic violence cases and further expanded it earlier this year.

-Less than 1% of federally recognized tribes in the U.S. have implemented that authority, with one of the most recent being the Salt River Pima-Maricopa Indian Community outside Phoenix.
+Less than 1% of federally recognized tribes in the U.S. have implemented that authority.
 It raises the possibility of tribes, the state and the feds prosecuting a suspect for the same offense.
 Another U.S. Supreme Court ruling issued last month said tribal members prosecuted in certain tribal courts also can be prosecuted based on the same incident in federal court.

 Most tribes can sentence convicted offenders to only a year in jail, regardless of the crime.
-A 2010 federal law increased tribes’ sentencing authority to three years for a single crime, but few tribes have met the federal requirements to use that authority.
-That includes having public defenders, establishing or updating criminal codes, and having law-trained judges.
+A 2010 federal law increased tribes’ sentencing authority to three years for a single crime.
+Few tribes have met the federal requirements to use that authority, including having public defenders and law-trained judges.

 Oklahoma has its own unique history on tribal affairs, including a 2020 U.S. Supreme Court decision known as McGirt v.
 Oklahoma that said a large chunk of the eastern part of the state remains a Native American reservation.
 That ruling, written by Gorsuch, left the state unable to prosecute Native Americans accused of crimes on tribal lands that include most of Tulsa, the state’s second-largest city with a population of about 413,000.